Wardrobe? What should I wear on camera?

 “Wardrobe” is a performing arts term that refers to costumes, shoes, undergarments, hats, and personal props such as gloves, jewelry, etc. (wiki).
 In our business video production world, we are generally talking about the clothing that you wear on camera.

 Making good wardrobe choices will help elevate your production to a professional level.
-Business men and women usually don’t understand how wardrobe can affect a video, so I try to share our knowledge in pre-production (before filming).
-Here’s what I tell everyone:
+Business men and women usually don’t understand how wardrobe can affect a video, so we try to share our knowledge in pre-production (before filming).
+Here’s what we tell everyone:

 Bring several outfit options so that the production team can make a choice with you.